chibondking/n1mmskins/README.md

 ### Screenshots
 I have uploaded screenshots of many of the current N1MM Logger windows to the screenshots directory in this repo as well.
 Take a look to see how the theme(s) look on Windows 10.

+### To-Do for Me
+* Setup nightly cron job to pull latest master branch, zip all skin files and make sure the latest fresh version is on my website.

 73,
 CJ - WT2P